dr-prodigy/autobang-c64-10liner-pur80/README.md

 ###  Technical notes
 Along with the game itself, the code features a **tiny attract screen** with game name ("bang" is shortened in "!", as of unix standard conventions) **explaining the commands**, while allowing to exit the program with RUN/STOP with no SID oscillator active / no killer sound going (phewww!).

-Before getting back to the attract screen, the **keyboard buffer is cleaned** to avoid an undesired new game start due to previous game still in the buffer.
+Before getting back to the attract screen, the **keyboard buffer is cleaned** to avoid an undesired new game start due to previous game commands still in the buffer.

 The **game main loop** works by **PRINTing the road** through **semi-graphic lines** at the **bottom of the screen**, thus triggering **system scroll routine** (you can also "take a rest" keeping Ctrl down if you wish!
 But you won't be able to turn meanwhile, so no big cheating..), while **drawing trees** at random positions through **video RAM POKEs**.
 This allows to create **trees of 2 chars** while still scrolling 1 line at a time.